KasperskyLab/Kaspresso/help/Configurator.md

 - extend ```BaseTestCase``` or ```TestCase```
 - add ```BaseTestCaseRule``` or ```TestCaseRule``` rule field in your test

-### Configurator and Kaspresso interceptors example
+### Kaspresso configuring and Kaspresso interceptors example

-The example how to set Configurator and how to use Kaspresso interceptors are in [com.kaspersky.kaspressample/configurator].
+The example how to configure Kaspresso and how to use Kaspresso interceptors are in [com.kaspersky.kaspressample/configurator].

 ### Default Kaspresso settings
 ```BaseTestCase```, ```TestCase```, ```BaseTestCaseRule```, ```TestCaseRule``` are using default customized **Kaspresso**. <br>